 No matter how scattered Israel is, God will not lose the smallest grain.
 Using Jerusalem as a reference point, Israel dispersed north and west into Europe.

 Modern-day Jews are just a fraction of those whom the Bible calls 'Israelites.'
 This is a distinction we must understand to grasp vital truths in God's Word.

-What happened to Israel after God sent her into captivity to the Assyrians?
+What happened to Israel after God sent her into captivity?
 Did God turn from physical Israel and begin to work with spiritual Israel, the church?
-Charles Whitaker provides scriptural and historical evidence that Israel was not restored soon after her exile—in fact, God withheld His promised blessings from …

 God divided Solomon's kingdom between Israel and Judah, but promised that a king of Judaic lineage will always rule Israel—another key to finding Israel.